Questioning the Story:

 One of nine children, Abdel says that he was “the devil” of his family from an early age.
 At 4, he was sent to Paris to live with relatives.
 By age 10, he was stealing and trying to extort his schoolmates.
 It didn’t take long for his run-ins with the police to begin and he eventually dropped out of school.
 He spent his time coming up with ways to steal from the tourists who roamed the streets of Paris.

 Yes.
-"What I can tell you is that he drove like mad," says Philippe.
+"What I can tell you is that he drove like mad," said Philippe at the premiere of The Intouchables, the blockbuster French movie on which The Upside was based.
 "He had no idea how to handle a car at 200 kilometers an hour, which he did drive with no permit, of course no driving license, for ten years.
-So, that's one stupid thing I accepted from him." -The Intouchables Premiere Interview
+So, that's one stupid thing I accepted from him."

 Many of the wild things that Bryan Cranston and Kevin Hart's characters do in the movie were inspired by the real-life exploits of Philippe Pozzo di Borgo and his caretaker Abdel Sellou.
 Together, they made a game of speeding through Paris in Philippe's Rolls-Royce until the police pulled them over.
 Abdel would then explain that the reason they were speeding was because Philippe was having a seizure.
 Not only didn't they get a ticket, the police would escort them to the closest hospital.